n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.wordpress.md

+---
+title: WordPress node - n8n Documentation
+description: Documentation for the WordPress node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # WordPress

 [WordPress](https://wordpress.org/) is a free and open-source content management system written in PHP and paired with a MySQL or MariaDB database.